Gus-Wolf/MobilePaymentSystem/README.md

 Zach Carson: Created Activity Feed with the Factory Design Pattern.
 Used an Activity Interface to create different types of Payment classes, then implemented those into an ActivityFeed Class

+Juan Oliver:
+Created the User to User Payment use case using the Singleton design pattern.
+Created the payment activity UI using the Wizard UI design pattern for users to send payments to each other.
+Classes: Payment Manager, Payment Wizard Controller, Payment Wizard Frame, Step1Panel, Step2Panel, Step3Panel
+Interface: